-A great example of this is the way we try to find out if somebody is single and if that person might be interested.
+A great example of this is the way we try to find out if somebody is single, and if that person might be interested.
 We usually don't ask 'Are you single?' straight away, if at all.
-Instead it'll go something like the following example.
+Instead it might go something like the following example.

 "You're in a good mood today."

 "Am I?
-I guess I am feeling pretty good."
+I guess I am feeling pretty great."

 "Yeah, you look like you're in love."